frankiefy/CV/README.md

 #### Fast Learner

-One of my proudest achievements at Makers Academy was to learn Javascript and build a project in 5 days
+One of my proudest achievements at Makers Academy was to learn Javascript, Jquery, AJAX and APIs for a project and build it, in 5 days [Thermostat](https://github.com/frankiefy/Thermo).